tassiamarchito/tm-logistics-medallion-pipeline/README.md

 The project utilizes **Unity Catalog** for full-cycle data governance, ensuring metadata and security are managed at scale:

 - **Three-Level Namespace:** Data is organized as `catalog.schema.table` for production-grade isolation.
+- **Naming Strictness:** All logical paths were updated to the `db_logistics` schema pattern across all catalogs, ensuring a clear namespace for the domain.
 - **Data Discovery:** Implementation of **Discovery Tags** (`quality`, `domain`, `type`) for rapid table search.
 - **Business Glossary:** 100% column-level documentation (Comments) ensuring the "Single Source of Truth" is understandable for business users.
 - **Data Integrity:** Enforcement of `NOT NULL` constraints and `PRIMARY KEY (RELY)` to ensure referential integrity in the Gold layer.